Red Sea crisis

-The Red Sea crisis (أزمة البحر الأحمر) began on 19 October 2023, when the Iran-backed Houthis in Yemen launched missiles and armed drones at Israel, demanding an end to the invasion of the Gaza Strip.
-The Houthis have since seized or bombarded dozens of merchant and naval vessels in the Red Sea and received hundreds of retaliatory air strikes by the United States and allied forces.
-The crisis is linked to the Gaza war, the Iran–Israel proxy war, and the Yemeni crisis.
+The Red Sea crisis (Note: أزمة البحر الأحمر) is an ongoing armed conflict and maritime crisis instigated by the Houthis, an armed group in Yemen.
+The Houthis began launching missiles and armed drones at Israel in response to the Gaza war, and have seized or attacked dozens of merchant and naval vessels travelling through the Red Sea which they claimed are linked to Israel.
+These actions provoked a military response from Israel, as well as the United States and the United Kingdom.
+The crisis is linked to the Middle Eastern crisis, the Iran–Israel proxy conflict, and the Yemeni crisis.

-Since 2014, the Houthis, who oppose Yemen's internationally recognized government, have controlled a considerable swath of the country's territory along the Red Sea.
+Since 2014, the Houthis, who oppose Yemen's internationally recognized government and receive support from Iran, have controlled a considerable swath of the country's territory along the Red Sea.
 Shortly after the outbreak of the Gaza war, the Hamas-allied group began to launch missiles and drones at Israel.
 It has also fired on merchant vessels in the Red Sea, particularly in the Bab-el-Mandeb, the southern maritime gateway to the Suez Canal, damaging the global economy.
 The group declared that it would not stop until Israel ceased the Gaza war.

 The Houthis declared any Israel-linked ship was a target for attack, including US and UK warships, but they also attacked the ships of nations with no connection to Israel.
-From October 2023 to March 2024, the Houthis attacked more than 60 vessels in the Red Sea.
-To avoid attack, hundreds of commercial vessels were rerouted to sail around South Africa.
+The Houthis have attacked 178 vessels throughout their two-year blockade, according to the NGO Armed Conflict Location and Event Data, sinking four ships and killing nine sailors.
+To avoid being attacked, hundreds of commercial vessels were rerouted to sail around South Africa.